16.1 Hooke’s Law: Stress and Strain Revisited

 A microphone receiving a pure sound tone feeds an oscilloscope, producing a wave on its screen.
 If the sound intensity is originally but is turned up until the amplitude increases by 30.0%, what is the new intensity?

 (a) What is the intensity in of a laser beam used to burn away cancerous tissue that, when 90.0% absorbed, puts 500 J of energy into a circular spot 2.00 mm in diameter in 4.00 s? (b) Discuss how this intensity compares to the average intensity of sunlight (about ) and the implications that would have if the laser beam entered your eye.
-Note how your answer depends on the time duration of the exposure.
+Note how the amount of damage depends on the time duration of the exposure.